endurantgames/RP_Tags/README.md

     - [ ] Config profiles with Ace3
     - [ ] `:xs`, `:s`, etc -- waiting on fix for ElvUI
   - [ ] Modules
+    - [ ] Shortcuts for modules working again
     - [ ] Get labels working in ElvUI (work-around for old oUF)
     - [ ] XRP support
     - [ ] (long term) See if RPT can be generalized for any oUF addon